The Eternal Forest

 - Frosthall Theater:

-The most famous cultural accomplishment of House Randulf, the Frosthall Theater performs all of the great works of on ice.
+The most famous cultural accomplishment of House Randulf, the Frosthall Theater performs all of the great works on ice.
 Lady Ilya Oldren runs the theater with a single-minded intensity, doing all of the arrangements herself.
-Ilya converts opera, comedies, broadsides, and even “The Fall of Wulfstead” into ice-ballets is a frivolous pursuit that only a Oldren could get away with, and the end result is surprisingly good.
+Ilya converts opera, comedies, broadsides, and even “The Fall of Wulfstead” into ice-ballet.
+The end result is surprisingly good.
 In fact, the troll’s share of visitors to Whitethrone who aren’t there to trade are there to attend the Frosthall.
 Lady Ilya has no shortage of talented men and women who want to perform in the shows, but occasionally a script requires an unusual personage—a dwarf or a Mwangi, for instance—and Ilya goes to great lengths to procure someone fitting the role, offering large payments or other inducements.
 Eagerness to get the best talent can sometimes push her to take harsh actions she wouldn’t ordinarily consider.

 - The Hidden Gardens: